-The fans of the show were waiting this season for a long time.
-I, personally, had the feeling that it should have ended in the second one.
+The show's fans had been waiting for this season for a long time.
+Personally, I felt it should have ended in the second one.
 Maybe I was right.

-(If you did not watch this season yet, consider stop reading.
+(If you did not watch this season yet, consider stopping reading.
 Spoilers ahead.)

 Rio’s Mistake

-As annoying as it can be, Rio’s mistake is quite realistic.
+As annoying as it can be, Rio’s (Miguel Herrán) mistake is quite realistic.
 There is no perfect crime, and there is always someone who doesn’t follow the rules.

-I found it a rational choice of action to get a new storyline.
+I found it a rational choice to pursue a new storyline.

 New characters

-In this season we have new characters, and I loved them.
-Palermo is, somehow, the new Berlin and he brings new dramas and conflicts inside the group, which enriches the story.
+This season has new characters, and I loved them.
+Palermo (Rodrigo de la Serna) is, somehow, the new Berlin (Pedro Alonso), and he brings new dramas and conflicts inside the group, which enriches the story.

-However, Alicia was the best play of the season.
-She is that kind of villain that makes you angry.
+However, Alicia (Najwa Nimri) was the best play of the season.
+She is the kind of villain who makes you angry.
 You hate her; you despise her, or, I don’t know, you find her fascinating.
 What you don’t feel is indifference.
 It’s impossible.

 Alicia’s pregnancy was also a curious detail choice.
 The idea of emotion and fragility usually associated with such a state shocks with Alicia's movements' during the show.
 However, except for that, there are no significant references to the pregnancy, the baby, or even her personal life, which I liked because it cuts with some pretty basic cliches.